-- Improve mobility in the region's Communities of Concern (COCs) by making transit more affordable for low-income residents - Move towards a more consistent regional standard for fare discount policies - Be financially viable and administratively feasible, without adversely affecting the transit system's service levels and performance span 18 months.
+- Improve mobility in the region's Communities of Concern (COCs) by making transit more affordable for low-income residents - Move towards a more consistent regional standard for fare discount policies - Be financially viable and administratively feasible, without adversely affecting the transit system's service levels and performance operators in the Bay Area.
+The pilot program will launch in spring 2020 and span 18 months.
 It has been named Clipper START.
 Initial components of the Pilot program are: